arafsheikh/arafsheikh.github.io/about.md

 This website runs on [Jekyll](http://jekyllrb.com/), and is served via [Github](https://github.com/).
 The theme used is [Vida](https://github.com/syaning/vida) with my own customizations.

-The repository lives [here](https://github.com/arafsheikh/arafsheikh.github.io).
+The repository exists [here](https://github.com/arafsheikh/arafsheikh.github.io).
 Feel free to fork it.